 In developing countries where rabies is still prevalent, free-roaming dogs are the most serious threat to people.
 Cats often contract rabies from dogs in these countries, but according to the World Health Organization (WHO) 99% of human cases come from dogs.

-All mammals can be infected with rabies.
+Almost all mammals can be infected with rabies.
 When working with feral cats, it is better to avoid being bitten in the first place, as the virus is transmitted via saliva.
 If you do get bitten, seek immediate medical attention.
-If not given a rabies vaccination soon after being infected, rabies is almost always fatal.
+If not given a rabies vaccination soon after being infected, rabies is always fatal.

 But the risk of rabies from feral cats is very, very small.
 You’re more likely to be infected by a bat or by traveling abroad than by taking care of ferals.
-But the risk is still there, so avoid petting scared and trapped cats.
+But the risk is still there, so avoid getting bitten by taking precautions.

 There are two ways to determine if an animal has transmitted rabies to a victim.
 Euthanizing the animal and performing a necropsy (autopsy in animals) is one way.
-Quarantine for 10 days is an option available when the animal is a domestic pet, like a dog or cat, is the other.
+Quarantine for 10 days is the other option available when the animal is a domestic pet, like a dog or cat.